justtheimpaler/canary/README.md

 2026-03-10 18:45:00.099 INFO   - Grand total of 1 critical and 1 warnings -- Scanned 8589 subfolders and 80639 files -- Scan time: 00:00:00.040
 ```

-If we wanted to specify a different configuration file we can do so by indicating it as a parameter in the command line:
+If we wanted to specify a different configuration file we can do so by indicating it as a parameter in the command line.
+For example:

 ```bash
 java -jar canary-1.0.0.jar ./config/data-rules.yaml